hsamuelson/nnCore/README.md

 ```
 nn <- nnCore$new(Species ~ ., data = iris, hidden = "1")
 ```
+### How It Works
+For an indepth approach to how this library was built please read:

 ### Function List
 #### $hiddenSelect()
 contains preset defaults for determining the number of hidden nodes.